How to Install Fedora 27 Alongside With Windows 10 or 8 in Dual-Boot

 Requirements

-1. On the first step, download Fedora DVD ISO image and burn it to a DVD disk or create a bootable USB flash drive using Fedora Media Writer tool or other utility.
+1. On the first step, download the Fedora DVD ISO image and burn it to a DVD disk or create a bootable USB flash drive using the Fedora Media Writer tool or other utility.

 5. The next screen will present you Fedora Installation Summary menu.
-First, click on Keyboard menu, choose your system keyboard layout and hit on top Done button to complete this step and go back to main menu, as illustrated in the below images.
+First, click on the Keyboard menu, choose your system keyboard layout, and hit on the top Done button to complete this step and go back to the main menu, as illustrated in the below images.

-8. Next, click on Installation Destination menu, check your machine hard disk and select Advanced Custom (Blivet-GUI) option to configure the storage.
-Again, hit on Done button to enter Blivet GUI Partitioning program.
+6. Next, click on the Installation Destination menu, check your machine hard disk and select the Advanced Custom (Blivet-GUI) option to configure the storage.
+Again, hit on the Done button to enter the Blivet GUI Partitioning program.

 as the mount point of this partition.

-When you finish hit OK button to apply the new configuration.
+When you finish hit the OK button to apply the new configuration.
 Use the same procedure to create the swap partition or other partitions for your system.
-In this tutorial we’ll create and install Fedora on a single partition mounted in /(root)
+In this tutorial, we’ll create and install Fedora on a single partition mounted in /(root)

 tree and we’ll configure no swap space.

-13. After you’ve created the partitions, review partition table and press the top Done button twice to confirm configuration and hit on Accept Changes button from the pop-up Summary of Changes window to apply storage partition configurations and return to main menu.
+9. After you’ve created the partitions, review the partition table and press the top Done button twice to confirm configuration and hit on Accept Changes button from the pop-up Summary of Changes window to apply storage partition configurations and return to the main menu.

-14. To start the installation process, just hit on Begin Installation button, as illustrated in the following image.
+10. To start the installation process, just hit on the Begin Installation button, as illustrated in the following image.

 bcdedit /set {bootmgr} path \EFI\fedora\shim.efi

-19. Log in to Fedora Desktop with the admin account created during the installation process and complete gnome-initial-setup wizard which will configure your system language, keyboard layout, privacy and online accounts.
-Also, open a Terminal console and update fedora system by issuing the below command.
+17. Log in to Fedora Desktop with the account and open a Terminal console and update the fedora system by issuing the below command.

 $ sudo dnf update

-20. In case you want to access a Windows partition under Linux, open Disks utility, select the Windows NTFS partition and hit on mount button (the button with a triangle sign).
+18. In case you want to access a Windows partition under Linux, open Disks utility, select the Windows NTFS partition, and hit on mount button (the button with a triangle sign).

 Congratulations!
-You’ve successfully installed the latest version of Fedora 27 Workstation in dual-boot with Windows 10.
-Reboot the machine and select Windows from GRUB menu in order to switch the operating system back to Windows 10.
+You’ve successfully installed the latest version of Fedora 32 Workstation in dual-boot with Windows 10.
+Reboot the machine and select Windows from the GRUB menu in order to switch the operating system back to Windows 10.

 I’m getting an error after creating free space where it says, “Disk sda already reached maximum allowed number of primary partitions for msdos disklabel” what do I do?